Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Being able to gently take treats is something all dogs should know.
-It's not aggression, just a lack of manners.
-In group classes, it was not unusual for me to hear the occasional "ouch" when owners were instructed to reward their dogs for accomplishing certain tasks.
+Being able to take treats gently is something all dogs should know.
+Taking treats roughly is not aggression, it's just a lack of manners.
+When I taught group classes, it was not unusual for me to hear the occasional "ouch" when owners were instructed to reward their dogs for accomplishing certain tasks.

 Why is Rover biting your fingers?
 There are several possibilities to evaluate.
 Let's take a look at the exact dynamic behind it.
 Following are some causes that contribute to finger-biting behaviors.

-1) Lack of Bite Inhibition
+1. They Lack Bite Inhibition

 Bite inhibition is something that all puppies should learn when they're young.
-This is something that is started when the pups are still with their moms and litter mates.
+This is something that is started when the pups are still with their moms and littermates.
 If you watch young puppies play, you will notice how at times one puppy may bite another puppy too roughly.
 What happens right after that?
 Most likely, the hurt puppy will squeal and withdraw from the rough game.
 After witnessing several squeals and pups withdrawing from the game, the rough puppy will learn to inhibit his bite more and more if he wants to continue playing with his playmates.

 Despite these early lessons, many puppies though continue to bite rough, what gives?
 First of all, it is wrong to assume that the puppy is "self-taught" after spending time with the litter.
 If you want a pup with good bite inhibition, you'll have to take over the task and continue teaching it.
 Also, consider that your skin is much more delicate than another dog's skin, so the puppy must learn more "finesse" with humans.

-You may have heard about the "squealing and yelping in pain" cliche' to train a puppy to bite less.
+You may have heard about the "squealing and yelping in pain" cliche to train a puppy to bite less.
 Yet, I have noticed some puppies get actually more revved up with this method.
 Also, withdrawing your hand immediately and fast, may trigger his predatory instinct to bite more.
 In this case, it's best to slowly and calmly remove the hand and then just turn away and withdraw from play.
 Repeat and rinse as long as needed, until the puppy learns to be more gentle.

 Note: you don't want a puppy that completely stops biting altogether, your goal is to simply have a puppy that is gentle with his mouth.

-4) Lack of Impulse Control
+4. They Lack Impulse Control

 In some cases, dogs who bite fingers simply lack impulse control.
 They want something and want it immediately.
-Training a dog better impulse control through the Premack Principle can help make a difference.
+Training a dog for better impulse control through the Premack Principle can help make a difference.
 It trains a dog to know that in order to earn life rewards, they must be calm or perform a certain behavior.

-When I work on behavior modification, I know the dog is getting too aroused and the dog is over threshold when he starts taking the treats too fast and roughly.
+When I work on behavior modification, I know the dog is getting too aroused and the dog is over-threshold when he starts taking the treats too fast and roughly.
 I have two Rottweilers that have great bite inhibition.
 If I put food in Kaiser's mouth along with my fingers, he won't even bite down.
 Heck, I even tried to put my fingers in his mouth when he was yawning and he won't clamp down!
-Yet, if he sees another dog and gets a bit excited, he won't concentrate much on being careful as he usually is and I may feel his teeth a bit.
+Yet, if he sees another dog and gets a bit excited, depending on the circumstance he may not concentrate much on being careful as he usually is and I may feel his teeth a bit.

-Training Your Dog to Take Treats Gently
+How to Train Your Dog to Take Treats Gently

-As mentioned, start training your dog to take treats gently in a quiet area when your dog is calm.
+Start training your dog to take treats gently in a quiet area when your dog is calm.
 Also, try first using treats your dog isn't too crazy about.
-Some crocodile dogs are so treat-motivated, they'll take the treats along with a finger or two!
+Some crocodile dogs are so treat-motivated that they'll take the treats along with a finger or two!